 "I was in awe of the power, beauty and undeniable spirit of the work.
 The following year I bought silver, gemstones and hand tools and began my journey into jewelry making.

-Bunt selected the fashion hot spot of New York City as the optimum place to start her professional career.
-While still an apprenticing jeweler, she designed her own line and began selling it through the ACC Craft Shows.
+Cathleen selected New York City as the optimum place to start her professional career.
+While still an apprenticing jeweler, she designed her own line and began showing at the ACC Craft Shows.

-By the following year she was in business for herself selling to stores throughout the U.S. and as far away as Australia."
+A year later she was in business for herself and selling to stores throughout the U.S. and as far away as Australia."